Skip to Content

 READ MORE: How to Feel Better When You Don’t Know What’s Wrong

 High expectations can similarly make us feel that we’re a burden to those holding the expectations.
-According to Psychology Today, when parents don’t have reasonable expectations, it sets the child up for failure.
-How many people have heard things like:
+According to Psychology Today, when parents have unrealistic expectations for a child, it sets them up for low self-esteem and mental health issues as an adult.

 RELATED: